shabanakm/shabanakm.github.io/index.md

 ## About me
 I am a PhD research scholar in the department of Computer Science and Engineering at Indian Institute of Technology Palakkad.
-My research work currently focuses on enhancing the quality of human learning thorugh artificial intelligence.
+My research currently focuses on enhancing the quality of human learning thorugh artificial intelligence.

 [<img src="images/linkedin_logo.png" width="30" height="30">](https://www.linkedin.com/in/shabana-k-m/)
 &nbsp;